-This article provides a comprehensive employee onboarding checklist tailored to UAE labor regulations, visa processes, Emiratization policies, and the latest HR trends.
+This article is a detailed employee onboarding checklist customized to the UAE labor laws, visa procedures, Emiratization initiatives, and current HR trends.

 What is Employee Onboarding?